Public Transport in Brussels: Apps, Tickets & Tips 2026

 Ticket Type Price (2026) Validity When to choose?

-Contactless bank card (EMV) €2,40/ride, capped at €8,50/day Per ride (1 hour incl. transfers); cap = unlimited rides that day BEST FOR TOURISTS!
-No card to buy — just tap your bank card
+Contactless bank card (EMV) Our pick €2,40/ride, capped at €8,50/day Per ride (1 hour incl. transfers); cap = unlimited rides that day Best for most tourists — no card to buy, just tap your bank card

 1-day Brupass €9,50 24h after first validation Only worth it if you do not have a contactless card — cap is cheaper